OLC Group Vendors Code of Conduct

 Vendors will establish a proper information management system so that any unauthorized acquisition, use, disclosure, or divulgence of personal and confidential information does not occur.

-Vendors will have no relations with anti-social elements, will assume a resolute attitude towards such groups, and will not give in to their demands.
+Vendors will have no relations with anti-social forces, will assume a resolute attitude towards such groups, and will not give in to their demands.

 7-1 Environmental protection